 Pulmonx Corporation is a medical technology company specializing in minimally invasive solutions for the diagnosis and treatment of chronic obstructive pulmonary disease (COPD), particularly severe emphysema.
 Its primary offerings include the Zephyr Endobronchial Valve, designed for patients with hyperinflation due to emphysema, as well as the Chartis Pulmonary Assessment System, which assesses collateral ventilation, and the StratX Lung Analysis Platform, a cloud-based service that analyzes computed tomography data to identify suitable treatment areas.
 Pulmonx aims to improve the quality of life for patients who remain symptomatic despite medical management and may not be candidates for surgical interventions.
 The company has received FDA pre-market approval for the Zephyr Valve and has established a global presence, serving markets in the United States, Europe, the Middle East, Africa, and the Asia-Pacific region.
 Founded in 1995 and headquartered in Redwood City, California, Pulmonx has become a leader in interventional procedures for COPD, supported by extensive clinical evidence demonstrating the effectiveness of its technologies.

-Apella is an artificial intelligence startup focused on enhancing surgical procedures through advanced healthcare technology.
-Founded in 2019 and headquartered in San Francisco, California, the company develops systems that utilize AI, computer vision, and modern communication to digitize operating rooms.
-By collecting data from these environments via sensors, Apella analyzes the information to provide insights that can improve surgical quality, streamline operations, and aid in training and real-time decision-making for medical staff.
-Its innovative approach aims to elevate surgery outcomes and optimize the overall efficiency of healthcare delivery.
+Apella is an AI startup focused on enhancing surgical practices through advanced healthcare technology.
+Founded in 2019 and based in San Francisco, California, the company utilizes artificial intelligence and computer vision to collect and analyze data from operating rooms.
+By digitizing the surgical environment, Apella aims to improve operational efficiency, surgical quality, and training, while also facilitating real-time decision-making for surgeons and medical staff.
+Its innovative approach seeks to generate new insights that contribute to better outcomes in surgical procedures.

 Outset Medical